seanfisk/personal-chef-repo/config/windows/unautomated.md

 This file lists parts of Windows setup that are not automated.
 Typically, this is due to technical or practical reasons.

+* PowerShell execution policy [We've had various problems when running this from Chef.
+Not worth the trouble]
 * All Boot Camp software
 * All VMWare virtual machine software
 * Diablo 2